 It doesn’t take a rocket scientist to figure out that first-party data is the most valuable for marketers and advertisers – and for anyone using web analytics.

 That’s why you track a visitor’s activity on your site along with all the metrics that go with that – time on page, scrolling, downloads, and so on and so on and so on…

-But if that information includes PII – an IP address, a name or address, records of past purchases – you could be in a tricky situation.
+But if that information includes PII – an IP address, a name or address, or records of past purchases – you could be in a tricky situation.

-Not only is this kind of information governed by strict laws – it’s also the kind of data that you would think twice about entrusting to a 3rd-party cloud vendor.
+Not only is this kind of information governed by strict laws – but it’s also the kind of data that you would think twice about entrusting to a 3rd-party cloud vendor.

 The answer is automatic anonymization of potentially sensitive data.
-This means that as soon as the data is collected and stored it given an anonymous ID, or in some other way changed so that it is still useful for analysis and for data activation or content personalization – but without the possibility of it being traced back to the data subject.
+This means that as soon as the data is collected and stored it is given an anonymous ID or in some other way changed so that it is still useful for analysis and for data activation or content personalization – but without the possibility of it being traced back to the data subject.